I'm a member

 Other indications for Colonoscopy, Flexible Sigmoidoscopy, and CT Colonography, are discussed in a separate policy.

-POLICY GUIDELINES*American Society of Anesthesiologists (ASA) physical status classification system for assessing a patient before surgery:
+POLICY GUIDELINES*American Society of Anesthesiologists (classification system for assessing a patient before surgery:

 P1 – A normal, healthy patient